glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## stats-true-retention-extended.py: True Retention by Card Maturity
+## stats-true-retention-extended: True Retention by Card Maturity

 This is a slightly modified version of the [True Retention add-on](https://ankiweb.net/shared/info/613684242) by Strider that breaks the **retention statistics** up **by card maturity**:

 ![](https://raw.githubusercontent.com/Glutanimate/anki-addons-misc/master/screenshots/stats-true-retention-extended.png)

 In addition to this, the add-on also allows you to define a custom card maturity threshold (`MATURE_IVL` at the top of the source code).
 This is set to 21 days by default.

+**CHANGELOG**

+2017-08-06 – Update license
+2017-04-02 – Initial release

 **SUPPORT**